ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 I like to follow a test-driven development approach, and I want to explore how Duet can help me in my work.

 ## What's the Ask
-The Quotes app is missing an endpoint to retrieve book information by book name.
+The Quotes app requires a new endpoint to retrieve book information by book name.
 This endpoint should respond on the “/quotes/book/{book}” path.
-The ask is to implement this endpoint.
+The ask is to implement this particular endpoint.

 ## Before you start
 I'll be using Duet with Cloud Code in IntelliJ on my Mac, however you can use Duet from other IDEs supported by Cloud Code,